 There is no denying the popularity of ETFs.
-As we’ve seen the ETF market grow, it’s only natural to have a few unsuccessful funds fail along the way.
-This leads to ETF liquidation and worried investors.
-Which never sounds good when it’s your money.
+As we watch this market continue to grow, it’s only natural to see the unsuccessful funds fail along the way.
+This leads to ETF liquidation and investors worried about their money.

 When an ETF closes, it’s not a guarantee you’ll lose money.
-The good news is there are steps investors can take to avoid these unsuccessful ETFs and ways to deal with the liquidation process too.
+The good news is there are steps you can take to avoid these unsuccessful ETFs and ways to deal with the liquidation process if it happens to you.

 So why does an ETF get shut down?
-There are several factors that can all be viewed as reasons to avoid certain ETFs:
+The same reason any fund does – a lack of invested money.
+There are several reasons for this, which happen to be the same reasons to avoid suspect ETFs:

-- Low performance – an ETF that doesn’t perform up to investor standards won’t last long.
+- Poor Performance – an ETF that doesn’t perform inline with its underlying index won’t last long.

 When Your ETF Closes

 - An announcement is made one to four weeks before the ETF closing date.
-This gives investors time to sell before trading is halted.
+This gives you time to sell before trading is halted.

 - Once the ETF is closed, it is delisted and all trading is stopped.

-- Then the ETF liquidation begins.
-The fund has about two weeks to sell its holdings and the cash is paid out to shareholders or credited to their accounts.
+- When the ETF liquidation begins, the fund has about two weeks to sell its holdings and the cash is paid out to you or credited to you account.

 It’s easy to over react to an ETF liquidation.
-Nobody likes losing money, so selling is the immediate response.
-It might be the wrong one.
-It’s easy to get caught up in the headline fear.
-And you’re probably not the only one.
+Nobody likes losing money, so the first thought is to sell immediately.
+It’s most likely the wrong one.
+Don’t get caught up in the headline fear because you won’t be the only one.

-So a bunch of shareholders rush to sell only to drive the share price down.
-Except the ETF should be valued based on the assets it holds (called net asset value or NAV).
-Too many sellers and the share price can drop below the value of those assets.
-The best choice is to wait till liquidation or sell if the share price equals the net asset value.
+When a bunch of shareholders rush to sell, it only drives down the share price of the ETF.
+Its real value might be higher since the ETF is valued on the assets it holds (called net asset value or NAV).
+Too many sellers can push the share price below the value of those assets.
+When that happens, the best option is to use limit orders when you sell to get a price closer to the net asset value.

 One thing to keep in mind is the assets liquidity.
-If the ETF was just a basket of popular stocks, selling the holdings will be quick and easy.
+If the ETF is just a basket of popular stocks, selling those holdings will be easy.
 But what if the ETF holds illiquid assets?
-It will be difficult to get fair market value.
-So selling the shares early is the better option.
+There’s no guarantee it gets fair market value, so selling the shares early is the better choice.

 Every ETF liquidation is different.
-Make sure you read the prospectus thoroughly to understand the costs and expenses involved.
-A little research will go a long way when you invest in ETFs.
+Make sure you read the prospectus thoroughly to understand the costs, expenses, and fees involved.
+A little research will go a long way to help you avoid unsuccessful ETFs in the future.